DanielFDA/sei-project-3/README.md

   })
 ```

-After that we created a regex to evaluate each one of the fields (will explain the functionality each regex)
+After that we created a regex to evaluate each one of the fields (will explain the functionality each regex).

 ```js
   const simpleRegex = new RegExp(/^\b(?!.*?\s{2})[A-Za-z ]{1,50}\b$/)